Elliptic Littlewood identities: Elliptic Littlewood identities

 When $\ell(\blambda)=1$, the skew interpolation function is independent of $t$, which implies

 when $\ell(\blambda)\le 1$.
-Thus in that case, the conjecture becomes a special case of \cite[Thm.
-9.7]{xforms}.
+Thus in that case, the conjecture becomes a special case of \cite[Thm.~9.7]{xforms}.
 We also find that the identity for $(l,m)^{2n}+\blambda$ follows trivially from that for $\blambda$; combining these two facts proves the identity when $n=1$, and then trivially the case $t=1$.
 In the case $t^{2n}t_0u_0=pq$, the interpolation function is of Cauchy type, and thus factors for general $\blambda$:

-and again the identity reduces to the transformation of \cite[Thm.
-9.7]{xforms}.
-Finally, the case $t=q$ (and, by symmetry, $t=p$) can be dealt with via the observation that since the interpolation functions can be expressed as a ratio of determinants, one can express the integrands as products of two determinants (one of half the size), with precisely the correct structure for the integrals to become pfaffians of univariate integrals transforming via the $n=1$ case.
+and again the identity reduces to the transformation of \cite[Thm.~9.7]{xforms}.
+The case $t=q$ (and, by symmetry, $t=p$) can be dealt with via the observation that the $p$-elliptic interpolation functions can in that case be expressed as a ratio of determinants, while the $q$-elliptic interpolation function is a symmetrized product, just as for $t=1$.
+More precisely, one has

+(Since the same interpolation function appears on both sides of \eqref{eq:littbig}, we can freely ignore constants.)
+After specializing the variables, the denominator cancels out the cross terms from the density, so that one can express the identity as a sum of products of instances with $n=1$.
+(When $\blambda=(0,\mu)$, this sum of products is a pfaffian, compare \cite{deBruijnNG:1955}.)